Most Common Mistakes In Sports Betting

 If you bet every game on the slate, you’ll be right more often than not and come out ahead, no?
 Taking a volume approach can make you feel like you’re covering lots of bases and making the best possible calls while doing so, but the opposite is often true.

 There are lots of factors that go into picking winners.
 Few of us are fortunate enough to have an unlimited amount of time to do nothing but research and analyze.
-As such, it’s difficult to dig into each matchup on the board.
+As such, it isn’t easy to dig into each matchup on the board.

 As opposed to doing that, look at taking a focused approach with a handful of games that you have the time to go through from top to bottom.
-You’ll eventually find that you’re much more confident with your calls and can deal with the outcomes much easier.
+Eventually, you’ll find that you’re much more confident with your calls and can deal with the outcomes much easier.

 6. Spreading your wings too much before learning to fly